mthom/scryer-prolog/README.md

 ## Progress

 The language L3 is implemented as a simple REPL.
-L3 is pure Prolog -- Prolog without cuts, meta- or extra-logical operators, or side effects of any kind.
+L3 is pure Prolog -- Prolog without cut, meta- or extra-logical operators, or side effects of any kind.
 No data types apart from atoms are currently supported.

 ## Tutorial